-The career of Andrew Jackson (1767-1845), the survivor of that backcountry Kentucky duel in 1806, exemplified both the opportunities and the dangers of political life in the early republic.
-A lawyer, slaveholder, and general—and eventually the seventh president of the United States—he rose from humble frontier beginnings to become one of the most powerful Americans of the nineteenth century.
+The career of Andrew Jackson (1767–1845), the survivor of that backcountry Kentucky duel in 1806, exemplified both the opportunities and the dangers of political life in the early republic.
+A lawyer, enslaver, and general—and eventually the seventh president of the United States—he rose from humble frontier beginnings to become one of the most powerful Americans of the nineteenth century.

 Thanks to his political connections, Jackson obtained a general’s commission at the outbreak of the War of 1812.
 Despite having no combat experience, General Jackson quickly impressed his troops, who nicknamed him “Old Hickory” after a particularly tough kind of tree.

 Most officials in President James Monroe’s administration called for Jackson’s censure.
-But Secretary of State John Quincy Adams, the son of former President John Adams, found Jackson’s behavior useful.
-He defended the impulsive general, arguing that he had had been forced to act.
+But Secretary of State John Quincy Adams, the son of former president John Adams, found Jackson’s behavior useful.
+He defended the impulsive general, arguing that he had been forced to act.
 Adams used Jackson’s military successes in this First Seminole War to persuade Spain to accept the Adams-Onís Treaty of 1819, which gave Florida to the United States.

-Four years later, in 1828, Adams and Jackson squared off in one of the dirtiest presidential elections to date.
-Pro-Jackson partisans accused Adams of elitism and claimed that while serving in Russia as a diplomat he had offered the Russian emperor an American prostitute.
+Four years later, in 1828, Adams and Jackson squared off in one of the dirtiest presidential elections to date.11 Pro-Jackson partisans accused Adams of elitism and claimed that while serving in Russia as a diplomat he had offered the Russian emperor an American prostitute.
 Adams’s supporters, on the other hand, accused Jackson of murder and attacked the morality of his marriage, pointing out that Jackson had unwittingly married his wife Rachel before the divorce on her prior marriage was complete.
 This time, Andrew Jackson won the election easily, but Rachel Jackson died suddenly before his inauguration.
 Jackson would never forgive the people who attacked his wife’s character during the campaign.

 In 1828, Jackson’s broad appeal as a military hero won him the presidency.
 He was “Old Hickory,” the “Hero of New Orleans,” a leader of plain frontier folk.
 His wartime accomplishments appealed to many voters’ pride.
-In office over the next eight years, he would claim to represent the interests of ordinary white Americans, especially from the South and West, against the country’s wealthy and powerful elite.
+Over the next eight years, he would claim to represent the interests of ordinary white Americans, especially from the South and West, against the country’s wealthy and powerful elite.
 This attitude would lead him and his allies into a series of bitter political struggles.

 V. The Nullification Crisis